The Star of Kazan: Plot summary

-The story opens with two Viennese servants, Ellie and Sigrid, who, on their day off, discover a newborn baby girl left behind in a church of the alpine village of Pettelsdorf.
+Ellie and Sigrid are the cook and housemaid to three professors in Vienna.
+On their day off, they discover a newborn baby girl left behind in a church of the alpine village of Pettelsdorf.
 With the infant is a note asking for her to be taken to a nunnery in Vienna, but when Ellie and Sigrid find that the nunnery is in quarantine for typhus, they decide to take the baby home and raise her as their own.
 They name her Annika after Ellie's mother and decide not to give her away after the typhus quarantine is over.